concourse/rfcs/075-k8s-runtime/proposal.md

   * **Volume GC**: Worker would be responsible for cleaning up local **cache objects** that are no longer required by the web.
   * **Base Resources**: The Worker would advertise these base resources.
 This definition would include the list of base resources and their registry & repository metadata (eg. imagePullSecrets)

-## Image Registry Lifecycle
-The **image registry lifecycle component** would be responsible for;
-  * **Volume GC**: would be responsible for cleaning up global **cache objects** that are no longer required by the web.
-How this works will depend on our storage solution.

 ## Authenticating to the k8s worker
 Concourse would support both mechanisms for authenticating to the k8s cluster
 - kubeconfig